Many Women Experience Paralysis During Sexual Assault

 This physiological response, called "tonic immobility," is normal in the face of extreme fear and happens involuntarily during an attack, according to the study.
 In other animals, this reaction is sometimes referred to as "playing dead."

+In other animals, tonic immobility is a survival tactic: If an animal looks dead, a predator may not attack, said lead study author Dr. Anna Möller, an OB-GYN at Stockholm South General Hospital in Sweden.
+But during a sexual assault, this reaction does not often make the attacker stop the assault.
+[5 Misconceptions About Sexual Assault]

 Although little is known about how the response works in humans, it's been described as a "catatonic-like state" in which a person cannot move, may be unable to speak and is unresponsive, the researchers wrote in the study.

-[5 Misconceptions About Sexual Assault]
+Initially, when a person is attacked, the sympathetic nervous system, which is responsible for the fight-or-flight response, is activated, Möller told Live Science.
+But tonic immobility is the result of the body's subsequent response: It occurs when the parasympathetic nervous system gets activated, which acts as a counterbalance to the sympathetic nervous system, and prevents muscle movement.

 Tonic immobility during sexual assault is quite common: In the new study, researchers interviewed female sexual assault survivors and found that 7 out of 10 reported "significant" immobility during an assault, and nearly half experienced "extreme" immobility.
 The findings are published today (June 7) in the journal Acta Obstetricia et Gynecologica Scandinavica.

-The study "shows that tonic immobility is more common than earlier described," lead study author Dr. Anna Möller, an OB-GYN at Stockholm South General Hospital in Sweden, said in a statement.
+The study "shows that tonic immobility is more common than earlier described," Möller said in a statement.
 "This information is useful in both legal situations and in the psychoeducation of rape victims."

 In legal situations, courts may dismiss a sexual assault case if the victim or the attacker doesn't have any signs of physical struggle indicating that the victim fought back, the authors wrote in the study.
 For example, they pointed to a 2002 study from Florida that was published in the journal Annals of Emergency Medicine, which showed that attackers were more likely to be prosecuted if the victims showed signs of trauma.

-Note: Editor's Note: This article was updated on June 7 to include information from the study author.